cilium/cilium/Documentation/network/clustermesh/services.rst

 -----------------

 - This is a beta feature, you may experience bugs or shortcomings.
-- Hostnames synchronization is currently not supported.
-This means that you will not be able to reach pods in a StatefulSet with the format ``${podName}.${svcName}.${namespace}.svc.cluster.local`` from remote clusters.
+- Hostnames are synchronized as is without any form of conflict resolution mechanisms.
+This means that multiple StatefulSets with a single governing Service that synchronize EndpointSlices across multiple clusters should have different names.
+For instance, you can add the cluster name to the StatefulSet name (``cluster1-my-statefulset`` instead of ``my-statefulset``).

 Deploying a Simple Example Service